Anguscgm/BRUG_BDMCMC/README.md

 -s  Integer, the value of the seed.
 -O  String, the path to output.
 Please end it with a slash ("/").
 ```
+Please note that files can be tab or space separated, but NOT comma.
 ## Demonstration
 Please see the ./demo folder for the demo data
+## Inquiry
+Please kindly email chan.ga.ming.angus@gmail.com for any inquiry or bug report, thank you!
 ## Reference
 Mohammadi R, Wit EC (2019).
 “BDgraph: An R Package for Bayesian Structure Learning in Graphical Models.”
 Journal of Statistical Software, 89(3), 1–30. doi: 10.18637/jss.v089.i03.